programacion-sobrecarga-funciones

 Function overloading is a mechanism used in most programming languages to allow the same function to have different versions with different parameters.

-This means that they can be,
+This means they can differ by,

-• Different number of functions
+• Different number of parameters

-• Different types of parameters
+• Different parameter types

-It is not possible to differentiate by the return value type, only by the parameters that the function receives.
+It is not possible to differentiate by the return value type, only by the parameters the function receives.
 This is logical, as the compiler or interpreter determines the returned type, not the other way around.

-Examples of function overloading
+Examples of Function Overloading

 Below are examples of function overloading in different programming languages: